Tom Fairchild, Director

 Tom has 14+ years hands-on experience with transit-oriented development (TOD).
 His work leading Arlington’s Clarendon Alliance public-private partnership pushed the envelope toward the phenomenally successful TOD we see there today.
-Subsequent work in commercial real estate development world gives him unusual perspectives on how to create livable communities.
+Subsequent work in the commercial real-estate development world gives him unusual perspectives on how to create livable communities.

 “Bikes Mean Business” was the theme of the just-wrapped National Bike Summit in Washington D.C.
 And on the heels of the highly successful summit, two of the world’s biggest business centers have released plans to spark huge growth in cycling.
 London’s Mayor Boris Johnson has announced a $1.4 billion bicycle-infrastructure plan, designed to connect much […]